h-escoffier/automated-secret-santa/README.md

 # 🎅🏻 Automated Secret Santa

-A automated Secret Santa in Python — Assign participants and automatically forward wishlists!
+An automated Secret Santa in Python — Assign participants and automatically forward wishlists!

 ---